-Is commercial toothpaste necessary to keep your mouth clean + healthy?
+Is fluoride safe?
+And is commercial toothpaste necessary to keep your mouth clean + healthy?
 I always thought so.
 But how did people care for their teeth before this modern potion was invented?
 It’s worth taking the time to research what we’re putting in our mouths (at least) twice per day.

 All my life, I’ve thought that without flouride (one main ingredient in toothpaste), my teeth would basically rot and fall out of my head (a bit extreme, but still).
 Let’s look at some flouride research to find out more.
 Much of my research comes from the documentary “Our Daily Dose.”